arthursn/activate_venv/README.md

 # Virtual Environment Activator

-A simple shell utility to automatically find and activate Python virtual environments in your projects.
+A simple utility to automatically find and activate Python virtual environments in your projects, available for both Bash/Zsh and PowerShell.

 ## Overview